jgpc42/jmh-clojure/README.md

 This library provides a data-oriented API to [JMH][jmh], the Java Microbenchmark Harness.
 It can be used directly or via Leiningen with [lein-jmh][lein-jmh].

 JMH is developed by OpenJDK JVM experts and goes to great lengths to ensure accurate benchmarks.
-Benchmarking on the JVM is a complex beast and, by extension, JMH takes some effort to learn and use properly.
+Benchmarking on the JVM is a complex beast and, by extension, JMH takes a bit of effort to learn and use properly.
 That being said, JMH is very robust and configurable.
 If you are new to JMH, I would recommend browsing the [sample][samples] code and javadocs before using this library.

 If you a need simpler, less strenuous tool, I would suggest looking at the popular [criterium][criterium] library.

 ### Quick start

 As a simple example, let's say we want to benchmark our fn that gets the value at an arbitrary indexed type.
-Of course, the built in `nth` already does this.
-But we can't extend `nth` to existing types like `java.nio.ByteBuffer`, etc.
+Of course, the built in `nth` already does this, but we can't extend `nth` to existing types like `java.nio.ByteBuffer`, etc.

 ```clojure
 (ns demo.core)